MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 Use the following steps to complete this section of the exercise:

-1. Open Visual Studio Code
+1. Open Visual Studio Code.

-1. Use Visual Studio Code to create a folder named MyClassProjects on the Windows Desktop
+1. Use Visual Studio Code to create a folder named `MyClassProjects` on the Windows Desktop.

-1. Use the Command Palette to create a new console app named Classes_M1
+1. Use the Command Palette to create a new console app named `Classes_M1`.

-1. Open the Program.cs file and delete the default “hello, world” code
+1. Open the Program.cs file and delete the default “hello, world” code.

-1. Use the Command Palette to create a class named Person
+1. Use the Command Palette to create a class named `Person`

-1. Notice that a namespace is specified
+1. Notice that a namespace is specified.

-1. Add a default constructor to the Person class
+1. Add a default constructor to the `Person` class.

-1. Add local variables (firstName, lastName) to the constructor and a Console.WriteLine() statement announcing that an instance of the Person class has been instantiated using the default name.
+1. Add local variables (`firstName`, `lastName`) to the constructor and a `Console.WriteLine()` statement announcing that an instance of the `Person` class has been instantiated using the default name values.
 Show the name as well.

 1. Switch to the Program.cs file

-1. Create a using statement for the namespace specified in the Person class
+1. Create a using statement for the namespace specified in the `Person` class.

-1. Create an instance of the Person class in Program.cs
+1. Create an instance of the `Person` class in the Program.cs file.

-1. Run the app
+1. Run the app.

 ## Task 2: Create additional constructors for the Person class